-ELECTRICITY & WATER: The cost of electricity overseas is much higher than it is in the U.S. Your hosts will most likely be energy conscious and want to conserve energy because of a general belief in conservation.
+The cost of electricity overseas is much higher than it is in the U.S. Your hosts will most likely be energy conscious and want to conserve energy because of a general belief in conservation.
 Be respectful of this in your behavior.
 Switch off lights and other electrical devices when you leave a room.
 If you come in late at night, do not leave the lights on in the corridor or hallway.
 Do not be impatient or annoyed when reminded about leaving lights on or about energy consumption in general.
 Open your curtains during the day to make use of the sun's rays.

-Similarly, you may notice greater concern for water conservation as well, as Mendoza is greatly affected by its arid climate.
+Similarly, you may notice greater concern for water conservation as well, as Málaga is affected by an on-going drought.
 In most families, you may be allowed to shower (or bathe) every day, but you will soon notice that they may not do so, nor are they in the habit of taking extended showers.
 You should try to follow the example of those around you and remain flexible and understanding as you adjust.
-NOTE: Do not let friends shower at your hosts' home unless you have been given permission first.
+NOTE: Do not let friends shower at your place unless you have been given permission first.